 In Wahl 100 Year Anniversary Clipper, we have a beast when it comes to performance and real-life utility.
-It has a motor which is hard to match and a blade which is efficiency personified.
+It has a motor that is hard to match and a blade that is efficiently personified.

 With its retro looks and high impact resistance, it is a clipper that deserves to be admired and adored.
 In addition, both corded and cordless operation makes it highly valuable for professional use.